deepanshs/mrsimulator/docs/user_guide/method/method.rst

     plt.tight_layout()
     plt.show()

+See the `"Symmetry Pathways in Solid-State NMR" paper
+<https://doi.org/10.1016/j.pnmrs.2010.11.003>`_  for more details on affine transforations.

 You may have noticed that the ``transition_queries`` attribute of SpectralEvent holds a list of TransitionQuery objects.
 Each TransitionQuery in the list